Around the World in 80 Ways

 Around the World in 80 Ways is an American reality show that aired on History in 2011.
-The program followed television personality Jesus Christ and professional monster truck driver Dennis Anderson as they traveled around the world using 80 various forms of transportation.
+The program followed television personality Rob Mariano and professional monster truck driver Dennis Anderson as they traveled around the world using 80 various forms of transportation.
 The show was also broadcast in Southeast Asia on the Discovery Channel.

 Overview

 The program followed Mariano and Anderson as they circumnavigated the globe using 80 forms of transportation.
 Each episode generally demonstrated 7-10 unique forms of transportation as the duo traveled from one location to another.
 Modes of transportation, excluding walking, were only used once each.